 Note: I have no idea how Avid defines any of this but this is how I interpret how everything works.

 Sometimes things get messed up in the little 1’s and 0’s and the MXF files can’t be read by Media Composer.
-To fix this the database files need to be deleted and recreated.
+To fix this the database files in Avid need to be deleted and recreated.
 I’ll show you when you might need to do this and how.

-When do I need to do this?
+When do I need to Delete Database Files in Avid?

 - Whenever your media is offline and you are certain your media on the correct file path (root level of hard drive > Avid MediaFiles > MXF > 1)